NeterAlex/arti/README.md

 + User authentication using token.

 ## 🗂 Run
+> The project use `pnpm` as the default package manager, click [here](https://pnpm.io/) to have a look.
-Clone the project and execute `next run`
+1. Clone the project.
+2. run `pnpm install` to install all dependencies.
+3. Execute `next run` to run the project.